paul123z/SRE-Terraform-EKS-AWS-Incident-Scenario/.github/GITHUB_ACTIONS_README.md

 # 🔄 GitHub Actions Workflows

+> ⚠️ **SECURITY WARNING**: This repository is **PUBLIC**.
+All workflow logs are publicly visible.
+> We've implemented comprehensive data masking to protect your infrastructure details.

 This repository contains comprehensive GitHub Actions workflows for deploying, managing, and tearing down SRE demo infrastructure on AWS EKS.
 All workflows are configured for **manual execution only** and use **S3-based Terraform state management** for infrastructure deployment and teardown.

 ## 📋 Available Workflows